thgautham/th-gautham.github.io/_pages/about.md

 I like building things.
 I use maths and data science on products which evolve from traditional architecture to ML/AI solutions.

-Previously, I researched and developed a Lagrangian particle tracking hypothesis using monte-carlo simulation to predict particle flow and deposition concentration on surfaces.
+Previously, I researched and developed a Lagrangian particle tracking hypothesis using monte-carlo simulation to predict particle flow and deposition concentration on computing server surfaces.

 Currently, I live in the San Francisco Peninsula and work for a Digital Transformation Company.